Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 unsigned long int
 ```

 Other combinations are synonyms for one of these six types.
 (For example, `long signed int` is the same as `long int`, since integers are always signed unless otherwise specified.)
-Incidentally, the order of the specifiers doesn’t matter; `unsigned short int` is the same as `short unsigned int`.
+Incidentally, the order of the specifiers doesn't matter; `unsigned short int` is the same as `short unsigned int`.

 C allows us to abbreviate the names of integer types by dropping the word `int`.
 For example, `unsigned short int` may be abbreviated to `unsigned short`, and `long int` may be abbreviated to just `long`.
 Omitting `int` is a widespread practice among C programmers, and some newer C-based languages (including Java) actually require the programmer to write `short` or `long` rather than `short int` or `long int`.
-For these reasons, I'll often omit the word `int` when it’s not strictly necessary.
+For these reasons, I'll often omit the word `int` when it's not strictly necessary.

 The range of values represented by each of the six integer types varies from one machine to another.
 However, there are a couple of rules that all compilers must obey.
 First, the C standard requires that `short int`, `int`, and `long int` each cover a certain minimum range of values (see Section 23.2 for details).
 Second, the standard requires that `int` not be shorter than `short int`, and `long int` not be shorter than `int`.
 However, it's possible that `short int` represents the same range of values as `int`; also, `int` may have the same range as `long int`.